 -

-Free Indigenous Suicide Prevention phone line - As of 16/3/2022 this is also a win with the Formation of 13YARN.
+Free Indigenous suicide prevention phone line - As of 16/3/2022 this is also a win with the Formation of 13YARN.

-Between 2015 and 2019, suicide was the leading cause of death for Aboriginal and Torres Strait Islander children and young people, at a rate three times higher than non-Indigenous young people.We believe a well advertised suicide prevention phone service, manned by Indigenous people, will reduce these terribly disproportionate numbers.
+Aboriginal and Torres Strait Islander people are nearly twice as likely to die by suicide compared to non-Indigenous people.
+Between 2015 and 2019, suicide was the leading cause of death for Aboriginal and Torres Strait Islander children and young people, at a rate three times higher than non-Indigenous young people.We continue to believe a well advertised suicide prevention phone service, manned by Indigenous people, will reduce those terribly disproportionate numbers.

-Before the federal government funded Lifeline to operate 13YARN, the IAPA fundraised through Chuffed to establish such a line.
-The money raised has been donated to Gerry Georgatos and Megan Krakouer’s widely acclaimed National Suicide Prevention & Trauma Recovery Project.
+Before the federal government funded Lifeline to operate 13YARN, the IAPA fund-raised through Chuffed to establish such a line.
+Once 13YARN started operating with government funding the money raised by the IAPA was donated to Gerry Georgatos and Megan Krakouer’s widely acclaimed ‘National Suicide Prevention & Trauma Recovery Project’ based in WA, but with a national focus.